EnvisionStaking/Casper-CSharp-SDK/README.md

 ```
 ## Server-Sent Events Service
 The Server-Sent Events (SSE) is a server push technology enabling a client to receive automatic updates from a server through an HTTP connection.
 SSE is fully supported by Casper Network.
-With this SDK you are able to subscribe to events and utilize the event driven operations .
+With this SDK you are able to subscribe to events and utilize the event driven operations.

 ### Event Driven Operations

 #### Api Version Updated
 This event triggers every couple of seconds/minutes with the API Verion.
 ```C#